m1ga/ti.thermalprinter/README.md

   if `connection` is `TYPE_TCP` you have to set:
   * `ip` (String), `port`, `dpi`, `width` and `cpl` (characters per line)

+* `getUSBList()` prints a list of connected USB devices to the console.
+Only for debug at the moment
+* `scanPrinters()` prints a list of BLE devices to the console.
+Only for debug at the moment

 ## Example

 ```js